AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/create-a-new-smart-campaign.md

    >
    >You can create Smart Campaigns as local assets of any program.

-1. Enter the Smart Campaign name and click **Create**.
+1. Enter the Smart Campaign name and click **[!UICONTROL Create]**.

    ![](assets/create-a-new-smart-campaign-3.png)

-   Next up, learn how to define which people to run through the Smart Campaign with a Smart List.
+   Next, learn how to define which people to run through the Smart Campaign with a Smart List.

    >[!MORELIKETHIS]
    >